albertlevinb/stock-crypto-forecaster/README.md

 ## Overview

-**Stock Crypto Forecaster** is a full-stack web application for forecasting stock and cryptocurrency prices using state-of-the-art time series modeling.
-Built with Flask and React, the app visualizes market data and leverages AI insights to support smarter financial decisions.
+**Stock Crypto Forecaster** is a full-stack web application for forecasting stock and cryptocurrency prices using advanced time series modeling.
+Built with Flask and React, the app visualizes market data and provides AI-powered insights to support data-driven financial decisions.

 ## Features